 Annie B. Fox, PhD

 Dr. Annie B. Fox is Assistant Professor of Quantitative Methods in the Center for Inteprofessional Studies and Innovation at MGH Institute of Health Professions.
 Dr. Fox teaches courses in statistics and quantitative methods across several of the graduate programs at the Institute.
-She is an affiliated faculty for the Health Professions Education program.

 Dr. Fox’s methodological interests involve the application of advanced statistical techniques to the analysis of longitudinal data.
 She has extensive experience and expertise in structural equation modeling and hierarchical linear modeling.
 Prior to coming the Institute, Dr. Fox provided statistical support and consultation to researchers and postdoctoral fellows in the Women's Health Sciences Division of the National Center for PTSD at VA Boston.